 What is Probate in Texas

-What Is Probate in Texas?
-Texas Probate is the legal process that transfers title of property from the estate of the person who has died (decedent), to his or her beneficiaries.
+Texas Probate is the legal process that transfers the title of property from the estate of the person who has died (the decedent) to his or her beneficiaries.

-Texas Probate law requires all assets of a decedent’s estate are to be identified and gathered.
-Next, the deceased person’s debts are to be paid off completely from those assets.
-After all debts have been paid the remaining estate’s assets shall be distributed according to the decedent’s Will.
-If there is no Will or should a Probate judge rule the Will presented to the Probate court is found to be deficient, then the remaining assets shall be distributed according to Texas intestate succession laws.
+Texas Probate law requires all assets of a decedent’s estate to be identified and gathered.
+After that, any interested debt collectors or creditors must be notified that the deceased person’s debts can now be paid off completely from those assets in their estate.
+Once all debts have been paid, the estate’s remaining assets are distributed to the designated heirs according to the decedent’s will.
+If there is no will, or should a probate judge rule the will presented to the probate court is found to be deficient, then the remaining assets shall be distributed according to Texas intestate succession laws.

 - Community property with right of survivorship